iundarigun/learning-prometheus/README.md

 ![Prometheus](images/sampledataprometheus.png)

 When we are collecting data about some feature of our application, we can have problems with conection between app and prometheus, or with a reset counter of the feature.
 Prometheus is smart enough to try to extrapole losing data.

+We have three kind of collect:
+- An application expose `/metrics` in prometheus format.
+We need to configure prometheus to scraped these endpoints.
+- An application can not expose this url, because we can not modified it, but exists some exporter (for example, node_exporter) that can collect metrics and expose to prometheus.
+Again, we need to configure prometheus to scrap it.
+- An application has a execution cycle and is not alive all the time.
+Prometheus can not scraped it.
+We need a component `Push Gateway` that received metrics from the application.

 ### Concepts
 - Métrics: total requisitions or duration in seconds for requisition